pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 ## Background

-DM supports executing DDL statements on sharded tables online, which is called sharding DDL and uses the "pessimistic mode" by default.
+DM supports executing DDL statements on sharded tables online, which is called sharding DDL, and uses the "pessimistic mode" by default.
 In this mode, when a DDL statement is executed in an upstream sharded table, data replication of this table is paused until the same DDL statement is executed in all other sharded tables.
 Only by then this DDL statement is executed in the downstream and data replication resumes.

-This pessimistic mode guarantees that the data replicated to the downstream is always correct but pauses the data replication, which is bad for making A/B changes in the upstream.
+The pessimistic mode guarantees that the data replicated to the downstream is always correct, but it pauses the data replication, which is bad for making A/B changes in the upstream.
 In some cases, users might spend a long time executing DDL statements in a single sharded table and change the schemas of other sharded tables only after a period of validation.
 In the pessimistic mode, these DDL statements block data replication and cause many binlog events to pile up.

 Therefore, an "optimistic mode" is needed.
 In this mode, a DDL statement executed on a sharded table is automatically converted to a statement that is compatible with other sharded tables, and then immediately replicated to the downstream.
-In this mode, no sharded table is blocked from DML replication.
+In this way, the DDL statement does not block any sharded table from executing DML replication.

-## Configuration of optimistic mode
+## Configuration of the optimistic mode

 To use the optimistic mode, specify the `shard-mode` item in the task configuration file as `optimistic`.
 For the detailed sample configuration file, see [DM Advanced Task Configuration File](task-configuration-file-full.md).